dell/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

 **Using multiple versions of a given OS**

 Omnia now supports deploying different versions of the same OS.
 With each run of ``discovery_provision.yml``, a new deployable OS image is created with a distinct type depending on the values provided in ``input/software_config.json``.
-Supported RHEL OS's are:
+Supported RHEL/Rocky Linux OS's are:

-    * RHEL 8.6
+    * RHEL 8.6, 8.7, 8.8
-    * RHEL 8.7
+    * Rocky Linux 8.6, 8.7, 8.8

-    * RHEL 8.8
+.. note:: While Omnia deploys the minimal version of the OS, the multiple version feature requires that the Rocky Linux full (DVD) version of the OS be provided.

 **Disk partitioning**